agelostsal/argo-api-authn/docs/v1/docs/auth_certificate.md

 This request will use the provided x509 certificate in order to retrieve a token from the given service type.

+Make sure that the specified service type configuration has x509 auth type declared.

 ### Example Request

 ```